jordanbaird/Prism/README.md

         Italic {
             "This text is bold and italic."
         }
-        Italic("This text is also bold and italic.")
+        Underline("This text is bold and underlined.")
         BackgroundColor(.cyan) {
             Underline {
                 "This text is bold, underlined, and has a cyan background."